 John and Alice Tyler appreciated nature and enjoyed its closeness through ranching, sailing, and all forms of outdoor life.
 They were concerned about the increasing ravages of pollution and resolved to help conserve what is natural and beautiful in our world.
 They established an international award as an inspiration to people of all nations to become involved and understand the importance of preserving our environment.

 President Ronald Reagan, then Governor of California, helped inaugurate the John and Alice Tyler Prize in 1973.
-Sixty-six individuals and four organizations have been honored since the first awards were presented.
+Sixty-seven individuals and four organizations have been honored since the first awards were presented.
 Mrs. Tyler, in speaking of these distinguished honorees said “I have faith that the ever-growing research by brilliant world scientists will continue to alert us to the delicate balance that sustains life... and that we will become more aware of the dire urgency to improve and maintain this vital cycle for the preservation of our Universe.”

 Together John and Alice Tyler established a remarkable record of philanthropy.
 In addition to her foremost concerns, world environment and education, the late Mrs. Tyler’s interests also extended to child health, medical research, and the arts.
 She was a co-founder of ARCS (Achievement Rewards for College Scientists.)